verifiablesoftware/vsw/CONTRIBUTING.md

 Thanks for your interest in contributing to our work!
 Please review these guidelines to help us make this project successful.

-## Using Git

-All work should be done on a feature branch.
-No users should push directly to the main branch.
-We will use pull requests to merge code from these feature branches into the main branch.
-A pull request must be approved by an authorized reviewer, and pass the automated testing, before being merged into the main branch.

 ## Issues

 In general, all changes should be based on an [issue](https://github.com/verifiablesoftware/vsw/issues).
 If you would like to work on an existing issue, first check if anyone is already assigned and if so, discuss with that person before beginning work.
 If you would like to work on a new problem or enhancement, first create an issue for it and discuss with the community.
 The best way to do this will be to [join us in Slack](https://forms.office.com/Pages/ResponsePage.aspx?id=8o_uD7KjGECcdTodVZH-3OiciJKG_BJHrqMNgnsFFqtUOVZLWlhMTDJLVUxYTk1UWFBOSkMzM0pESy4u).